uspgamedev/luasteam/docs/UGC.rst

 .. function:: UGC.getItemUpdateProgress (handle)

-    :param UGCUpdateHandle handle: The update handle to get the progress for.
+    :param uint64 handle: The update handle to get the progress for.
     :returns: (`string`) The current status.
 One of 'Invalid', 'PreparingConfig', 'PreparingContent', 'UploadingContent', 'UploadingPreviewFile', 'CommittingChanges'.
 See `EItemUpdateStatus <https://partner.steamgames.com/doc/api/ISteamUGC#EItemUpdateStatus>`_.
     :returns: (`number`) The current number of bytes uploaded.
     :returns: (`number`) The total number of bytes that will be uploaded.